kaist-avelab/K-Lane/docs/KLane.md

 # Training Testing
 * To test from a pretrained model download the pretrained model from our Google Drive <a href="https://en.wikipedia.org/wiki/Hobbit#Lifestyle" title="K-Lane Dataset">Model</a> and run
-* Testing can be done either with the python script or the GUI visualization tool.
-To test with the python script, run
 ```
 python validate.py ...
 ```
-* To test with the GUI visualization tool, please refer to the <a href = "https://github.com/..." title="Visualization Tool"> visualization tool page </a>
+* Testing can be done either with the python script or the GUI visualization tool.
+To test with the GUI visualization tool, please refer to the <a href = "https://github.com/..." title="Visualization Tool"> visualization tool page </a>